Improving Calibration through the Relationship with Adversarial Robustness: Experiments

-\textbf{Generalization over shifted dataset} When the intensity of shift increases, AR-AdaLS significantly outperforms other single-model based methods with the lowest ECE and variance.
-Contrasting with LS and AdaLS, we see AR-AdaLS benefits greatly from the adversarial robustness slicing.
-As a result, our model learns to give smaller soft labels of the correct class to those adversarially unrobust training data, which can also be considered as outliers of the underlying data distribution~\cite{Carlini2019DistributionDT}.
-Therefore, when tested on the shifted data that deep networks have been shown to produce pathologically over-confident predictions~\cite{Hendrycks2019BenchmarkingNN}, our model correctly learns to make a relatively lower confidence prediction, resulting in a better calibration performance.
-When we compare to an ensemble of \emph{five} Vanilla models, we can see that AR-AdaLS achieves comparable calibration performance on CIFAR-10 and the ensemble is better under highly shifted data on ImageNet.
+Table~\ref{tab:ece} summarizes the mean calibration error (ECE) on the corrupted datasets: CIFAR-10-C and ImageNet-C~\citep{Hendrycks2019BenchmarkingNN}.
+Looking at all the \emph{single-model} based methods, we can see that \ar significantly outperforms other single-model based methods with the lowest ECE.
+Contrasting with LS and \ada, we see \ar benefits greatly from the adversarial robustness slicing.
+As a result, our model learns to give smaller soft labels of the correct class to those adversarially unrobust training data, which can also be considered as outliers of the underlying data distribution~\citep{Carlini2019DistributionDT}.
+Therefore, when tested on the shifted data that deep networks have been shown to produce pathologically over-confident predictions~\citep{Hendrycks2019BenchmarkingNN}, our model correctly learns to make a relatively lower-confidence prediction, resulting in a better calibration performance.